sprenner/tu-coding-dojo/message_classification/README.md

 Businesses are turning to text classification for structuring text in a fast and cost-efficient way to enhance decision-making and automate processes.
 But message classification is also a perfect tool for surveillance initiatives like [PRISM](https://de.wikipedia.org/wiki/PRISM) or [CMS](https://en.wikipedia.org/wiki/Central_Monitoring_System).
 This is a short example of message classification/sentiment analysis based on social media messages.

+Sentiment analysis is predestined to monitor voter opinions during political events, a famous example of this is [Brexit](https://brexit.foraction.gr/).

 # Project Structure
 The project is divided into two parts:
 1. Preprocessing Pipeline